Margy Kinmonth

 Margy Kinmonth is a British film director and producer.

 Covering a wide range of genres, her award-winning films include feature documentaries Revolution: New Art for a New World, Hermitage Revealed, Royal Paintbox with King Charles III, War Art with Eddie Redmayne, Looking for Lowry, Mariinsky Theatre, The Nutcracker Story, The Secret World of Haute Couture,The Strange World of Barry Who? and Naked Hollywood.

 Kinmonth has received numerous awards for her work, including the BAFTA for Best Documentary Series, the Royal Television Society Arts Award and the Creative Originality Award at the Women in Film and Television Awards.
 She is the founding director of independent film company Foxtrot Films Ltd.

-Kinmonth’s most recent project is the feature documentary Eric Ravilious: Drawn to War (2022), released by Dartmouth Films.
-This is the first major feature film to be made about Eric Ravilious, artist who was killed in a plane crash over Iceland in 1942.
+In 2022 Kinmonth made the feature documentary Eric Ravilious: Drawn to War, released by Dartmouth Films.
+This was the first major feature film to be made about the British war artist Eric Ravilious, who was killed in a plane crash over Iceland in 1942.

 Early life and education

+Kinmonth was born to Kathleen (née Godfrey; 1922–2015) and her first husband, John Bernard Kinmonth (1916–1982).
+Kathleen was a daughter of John Henry Godfrey, a Royal Navy intelligence officer on whom Ian Fleming is said to have based James Bond's boss "M".

-Kinmonth was educated at St Paul’s Girls School in London, followed by a foundation in drawing and painting at the Byam Shaw School of Art.
+She was educated at St Paul's Girls' School in London, followed by a foundation in drawing and painting at the Byam Shaw School of Art.
 She received her Bachelor of Fine Arts degree at Bath Academy of Art in Corsham, specialising in film and animation.